Top Ranked Colleges: Universities | Public Universities | Liberal Arts Colleges | Engineering | Business | Women's | Most Selective

 - Location: Atlanta, Georgia

-- Enrollment: 2,270 (all undergraduate)
+- Enrollment: 2,125 (all undergraduate)

-- Type of Institution: private all-female historically black liberal arts college
+- Type of Institution: private all-female historically Black liberal arts college

-- Distinctions: 11 to 1 student / faculty ratio; highly ranked school for promoting social mobility; chapter of Phi Beta Kappa for strengths in the liberal arts and sciences
+- Distinctions: 10 to 1 student / faculty ratio; highly ranked school for promoting social mobility; chapter of Phi Beta Kappa for strengths in the liberal arts and sciences

 - For acceptance rate, test scores, costs and other information, visit the Spelman College profile